ghi-electronics/Docs/software/tinyclr/tutorials/wifi.md

 ### ForceSocketsTls

-Boolean property that can be used to force the next socket to be opened as a secure TLS socket.
+Boolean property that can be used to ensure a socket is opened as a secure TLS socket.
 For example, executing `wifi.ForceSocketsTls = true;` before `OpenSocket()` will cause the socket to be opened as a TLS Socket.

 ### ForceSocketsTlsCommonName